Sarra, Melbourne wears the Billie set

 In 2003 Helene and Steve started their fashion label Lonely Hearts Club together in Wellington, producing bags and printed tees.
 They moved to Auckland 3 years later and rapidly developed a cult following here and in Oz.

-In 2010, Lonely Lingerie was launched.
-“For women who wear lingerie as a love letter to themselves” says Helene Morris.
-They felt that underwear imagery was all photoshopped and showing unrealistic bodies, or sleazy and un-relatable to most women, who still want to feel sexy no matter what their age or size.
-Following their rebellious ethos, they launched Lonely, gorgeous delicate beautiful underwear to fit all shapes and sizes.
 Their aesthetic is simple, yet sexy.
 "No padding, no push-ups, no G-strings."
 Their pattern-maker Ella Sarjant had worked on Stella McCartney at Bendon (the brilliant New Zealand lingerie label).
 Ella approached them during their second year, bringing her considerable talent to the range.
 The quality is evident in each piece which is delicate and pretty, yet feels well-made and long lasting.
 The bra I bought has velvet straps and exquisite lace.
 I feel like a rock star and a supermodel when I wear it - even if I'm in my sweats, ugg boots, food smeared hoodie and have two kids hanging off me.
 That is the joy of beautiful underwear.

 Black Lulu soft cup bra and Winona underwire bra in Amethyst

-Long-time collaborator New York based ex-pat, super stylist/photographer Zara Mirkin shot 2016 campaign.
+shot 2016 campaign.
 The range during a road trip through California with no glam squad in tow, and the intimate vibe of the shoot is reflected in the photos.

 "We want to empower women, make them realise that they don’t have to be a certain way to feel beautiful.
 Lonely Girls come in all shapes, sizes, ethnicities, ages and backgrounds, and they are all magnificent."
 Helen Morris, Viva

-The Lonely Girls Project was launched soon after the label, which Zara Mirkin began.
-It showcases photographs of real women in candid shots in natural environments such as at home or the beach wearing Lonely lingerie, embracing "real" bodies of all sizes, ages and ethnicities.
 "It's really hard to remember the exact conversation that started it" says Zara, "But I want to say it was almost five years ago, and it was something that Helene (co-owner of Lonely), Keya (a long term Lonely staff member) and myself came up with.
 I guess we saw it as a really refreshing way to make content for their lingerie - that wasn't stereotypical advertising, and could include every kind of women no matter what age, body shape, ethnicity, socio-economic status, gender fluid you are."

 “We’re trying to show women as they are and not trying to change them.
 We want to celebrate our flaws and see the beauty in our differences.
-It’s so important and empowering for women to celebrate their shape.” says Helene"Each of the women who participate in this project is empowered because they are not objectified; they are part of a conversation that disrupts paradigms around the way lingerie is typically presented.
+It’s so important and empowering for women to celebrate their shape.” says Helene.
+"Each of the women who participate in this project is empowered because they are not objectified; they are part of a conversation that disrupts paradigms around the way lingerie is typically presented.
 Giving a glimpse into their worlds, we hope, amplifies this conversation and makes us all feel a little more liberated and comfortable in our own underwear...It was a reaction to traditional lingerie imagery.
 We want to empower women, make them realise that they don't have to be a certain way to feel beautiful."
 Helene Morris.

 When Lena Dunham and Jemima Kirke appeared in the project in August, the Lonely website crashed.